The ultimate simple guide to the procurement process

 Depending on the scale of your project, there could be a very wide range of potential solutions and approaches to your business need and a number of ways of researching the market and selecting a supplier.

 Supplier Selection and Evaluation in the Procurement Process

 After researching the market and establishing your procurement approach, you need to evaluate the solutions available.
 This may involve a formal tender process or an on-line auction.
 You criteria for comparing different solutions and suppliers are critical.
 Weight the key criteria heavily and don’t attach too much importance to aspects that will have little impact on the solution.

-Even when you have selected a supplier it is important that detailed negotiations are undertaken.
+Negotiate even when the supplier has been selected.
 This is not just about price.
 Think in terms of Total Cost of Ownership.
 A cheap product is not so cheap if the carriage costs are huge or if the maintenance contract is onerous.

 Induction and Integration

-No goods or services should be ordered of delivered until the contract is signed, but this is not the end.
-It is vital that the supplier is properly launched integrated.
-The P2P process needs to be in place and need to be understood on both the buy-side and the supplier side.
+No goods or services should be ordered or delivered until the contract is signed.
+But this is not the end.
+It is vital that the supplier is properly integrated.
+The P2P (purchase to pay) process needs to be in place and need to be understood on both the buy-side and the supplier side.
 Any service levels that have been agreed need to be measured and KPIs put in place.
 Regular reviews should be established.

 (See the Purchasing process)